History of the Edmonton Oilers: Dynasty years (1983–1990)

 In the opening round of the playoffs, the Oilers lost their first game to Los Angeles before winning the next four straight.
 Game 2 saw the Oilers establish a new NHL record for playoff goals in a single game with 13.
 The Oilers faced the Winnipeg Jets in the Smythe Division Finals, and Grant Fuhr was the big star in what became an Edmonton sweep.
 In the conference finals against the Detroit Red Wings, the Oilers again lost the first game on home ice before rebounding to win the next four.
-Edmonton returned to the Stanley Cup Finals and faced the same opponent as they had in 1985, the Philadelphia Flyers.
+Edmonton returned to the Stanley Cup Final and faced the same opponent as they had in 1985, the Philadelphia Flyers.
 Though the Oilers dominated the territorial play and shot counts in the series, the goaltending of Flyers' rookie Ron Hextall brought the Flyers back from a 3–1 series deficit and set up a decisive Game 7 at Northlands Coliseum.
 In the game, the Oilers fired 43 shots at Hextall: Oiler stars Messier, Kurri and Anderson were able to solve Hextall for a goal apiece, and for perhaps the first time in franchise history, the Oilers clamped down on defence; the more mature Edmonton squad held the Flyers to just two shots in the third period, and a total of 20 in the game, en route to a convincing 3–1 victory.
 In the post-game celebration, Gretzky immediately passed the Stanley Cup to Steve Smith, now vindicated after his costly miscue the previous season.
 Gretzky led the playoffs in scoring with 34 points and Kurri led in goals with 15.
 However, the Conn Smythe Trophy was awarded to the Flyers' Hextall: it was only the fourth time in NHL history that the Conn Smythe Trophy was awarded to a player on the losing side.
 The Oilers again collected several awards after the season.
 Gretzky claimed his eighth Hart Trophy as most valuable player in only his eighth year in the NHL, along with his seventh straight Art Ross Trophy.
 Gretzky also captured the 5th and final Lester B. Pearson award of his career, along with his third career Plus-Minus Award.
 Gretzky and Kurri were named to the NHL's First All-Star Team.

 A replica Stanley Cup.
 The names of members from the 1987–88 Oilers team are engraved on its sides.